Yikai-Liao/symusic/docs/introduction.md

 semantic `Score` interchange for plain `.xml` / `.musicxml` files: note timing, duration, pitch, velocity, tempo, time signatures, key signatures, and lyric text are preserved, while engraving-specific notation and compressed `.mxl` containers remain out of scope.
-Tied-continuation lyric fragments may be merged onto the note onset.
+Tied-continuation lyric fragments may be merged onto the note onset, exact lyric-note attachment is not preserved by the current data model, and default export rejects tracks whose overlaps would require heuristic voice reconstruction.
 For the internal import/export algorithm and its performance tradeoffs, see {doc}`concepts/musicxml_io`.

 ## Installation overview